 1 Kings 18:33 – NKJV

 33 And he put the wood in order, cut the bull in pieces, and laid it on the wood, and said, “Fill four waterpots with water, and pour it on the burnt sacrifice and on the wood.

 It is important to note that it was a burnt sacrifice that Elijah prepared and offered to attract God’s fire and that the burnt sacrifice was laid on the wood he had initially set on the altar.

 What are the underlying divine and timeless principles to adopt in Elijah’s actions?

 It is not just any sacrifice we offer to God that would attract His revival fire.
 While we should not expect God to send His fire upon an empty altar, we should also not expect Him to send down His fire upon any sacrifice that is not a burnt sacrifice.

-The burnt sacrifice is the only offering among many offerings under the Law that must be completely burnt on the altar.
-The priests or the person offering the burnt sacrifice are forbidden to take any part from it; all of it belong to God and must be brought to God’s altar and offered to Him.
+The burnt sacrifice is the only offering among many offerings under the Law that must be wholly burnt on the altar.
+The priests or the person offering the burnt sacrifice are forbidden to take any part from it; all of it belongs to God and must be brought to God’s altar and surrendered to Him.

 God commands, “Then the priest shall bring it all and burn it on the altar; it is a burnt sacrifice, an offering made by fire, a sweet aroma to the LORD.”
 (Lev.
 1:13 NKJV).

 What is the spiritual implication of this to the New Testament believers?

 Before the first outpouring of God’s Spirit upon men, the Lord Jesus Christ (our ultimate burnt sacrifice) was offered on the cross (the wood).
 The sacrifice of Christ opened the heavens for the outpouring of God’s Spirit – the first New Testament revival.